ackintosh/ganesha/README.md

 ]);
 ```

+## Ganesha :heart: Guzzle

+[Guzzle Middleware](http://docs.guzzlephp.org/en/stable/handlers-and-middleware.html) powered by Ganesha will [comming soon](https://github.com/ackintosh/ganesha/issues/10).

 ## Run tests

-We can run unit tests on docker container, so it is not necessary to install dependencies in local machine.
+We can run unit tests on Docker container, so it is not necessary to install dependencies in local machine.

 ```
 $ docker-compose up # Starts redis, memcached server